mitre/serverless-heimdall-pusher-lambda/README.md

 # Serverless Heimdall Pusher (AWS)

-This lambda function is meant to allow you listen to and S3 bucket for HDF results and push them to a Heimdall Server.
+This lambda function is meant to allow you listen to an S3 bucket for HDF results and push them to a Heimdall Server.

 ## Table of Contents
 - [How Does This Lambda Work?](#how-does-this-lambda-work)